geohackweek/vector/_episodes/04-geopandas-intro.md

 The `plot` method accepts standard `matplotlib.pyplot` style options, and can be tweaked like any other `matplotlib` figure.

-*Note: There may be something odd happening with plot `markersize` ...*

 {% highlight python %}
 gs.plot(marker='*', color='red', markersize=100, figsize=(4, 4))